 There are also products specifically tailored to investors who believe that the rate of inflation will rise.
 One example is a certificate of deposit that has varying interest rates.

 At the beginning of the CD period, the rate may be 2%.
 3 years later, 4%, and by the time the CD matures, it may 5.25% or higher.
 While this type of CD laddering approach may seem like a sure way to profit, be wary of banks often give themselves the option to call the CD at certain time periods.
 This could leave the investor out in the cold if inflation falls making interest rates fall.

 Get your biggest tax refund, guaranteed.
 Get started today.

 When you invest in a bond, you are a loaning a company, municipality, or the Federal government money in exchange for a set rate of return (coupon or yield).
 Although yields are constantly changing, the average consumer doesn’t buy and sell bonds frequently on the open market.
 For that reason, bonds should be seen as fixed income investments.

-While inflation is still at historically low levels (around 1.5%), there is little doubt it is rising (just look at rising gas and food prices).
+While inflation rising – just look at rising gas and food prices – the time to act is now.
 So rather than wait to deal with higher prices take the smarter approach by saving and investing in an economy where real inflation is just around the corner.